asyncapi/generator/docs/template.md

 # What's a Template?

-Template is a project designed to give you some form of output with the help of Generator and [AsyncAPI file](asyncapi-file.md) as an input.
-It is just a set of files where you describe what you would like the Generator to generate as an output.
-Some examples of these outputs can be things such as—code, documentation, diagrams, python and java applications, and much more.
+A Template is a project that specifies what exactly you get as an output of the generation process using AsyncAPI Generator and the [AsyncAPI file](asyncapi-file.md).
+It is just a set of files where you describe what should be the result of the generation depending on the contents of the AsyncAPI file.
+Some examples of these outputs can be things such as: code, documentation, diagrams, python and java applications, and much more.

-Template is an independent NodeJS project that’s not related to the Generator repository.
-AsyncAPI templates are managed, released and published separately.
-Generator uses the Arborist library.
-Arborist connects both Template and Generator, It is also the dependency tree manager for npm.
+A template is an independent NodeJS project that’s not related to the `generator` repository.
+AsyncAPI templates are managed, released, and published separately.
+You can also create your own templates and manage them on your own.

+The generator uses the official NPM library for installing NodeJS dependencies called [Arborist](https://www.npmjs.com/package/@npmcli/arborist).
+This means templates do not have to be published to package managers to use them, just make sure they have `package.json`.

-Arborist helps the generator fetch source code or hooks of the template and use that for the generation process.
-It also means templates are a set of customly designed files which can be stored anywhere like–in npm, on local during the development process, or just as a github repository.
+Arborist helps the generator fetch the source code of the template and use that for the generation process.
+You can store template projects on a local drive during the development process, or just as a git repository.
 You can do anything that is already possible with `npm install`.

-The following section talks about the minimum components your template should have in any given situation:
+The following section talks about the bare minimum components your template should have in any given situation:

 # Minimum for your template